bitovi/canui/index.md

 ## Fills `$(element).fills([parent])`

 [Fills](http://donejs.com/docs.html#!canui.fills) resizes an element so that it always fills out the remaining space of a parent element.
-This is extremely useful for complex page layouts because Fills takes any margin, padding and sibling element dimensions into consideration.
+This is extremely useful for complex page layouts because Fills includes all margin, padding and sibling element dimensions to calculate the size.

 When no parent selector or jQuery element is passed, the elements direct parent element will be filled: